 Career and Technical Education Month®, or CTE Month®, is a public awareness campaign that takes place each February to celebrate the value of CTE and the achievements and accomplishments of CTE programs across the country.

-What can I do during CTE Month?
+What can I do to celebrate CTE Month?

 - Host a school visit and invite members of your local community to learn about your school’s strong CTE programs firsthand